yusufbuyruk/homeexchange/README.md

 The proposed home-exchange algorithms have been applied to the commute times between the homes and universities of students living in Istanbul.
 It has been observed that **if students exchange their homes using the algorithms suggested in this study, their commute times can be reduced by as much as 50%**, highlighting the potential impact of these algorithms on improving daily travel efficiency.

-You can find more details about this study at the following link: [LINK].
+You can find more details about this study at the following link: [Study Details](readme-images/home-exchange-algorithms.pdf).